Skip advert

 Advertisement - Article continues below

-Check to see whether the car is warm when you start it as dealers often warm-up older cars that have trouble cold starting before customers come to take a drive.
-If the engine is warm, ask about it.
-Their response will tell you how trustworthy they are - a denial is a sign that they aren't telling you the whole truth and should be avoided.
+Check to see whether the car is warm when you start it as dealers often warm-up older cars that have trouble cold-starting before customers come to take a drive.
+Pop the bonnet open and hold your hand close to the engine (but avoid actually touching any areas that might be very hot if it’s been running) – and if the engine is warm, ask about it.
+Their response will tell you how trustworthy they are – a denial is a sign that they aren't telling you the whole truth and should be avoided.

 Press all the buttons and flick all the switches to make sure that everything works as intended.
 Once you turn the car on, keep a close eye out for any dashboard warning lights that might flag a malfunction.
 In most cases, any defects will be covered by the warranty but it’s far better to get them sorted out before you buy.